Anunymous1/Auto-Learning-GCN/README.md

-# Skeleton-MixFormer
+# Auto-Learning-GCN
-This repo is the official implementation for Skeleton-MixFormer: <u>Multivariate Topology Representation for Skeleton-based Action Recognition<u>
+This repo is the official implementation for Auto-Learning-GCN: <u>Multivariate Topology Representation for Skeleton-based Action Recognition<u>

 ## Architecture of SK-MixF